-EC15.
-Ensure that where the tenant is unable to return to the property, end of tenancy inventory and deposit retention takes this into account.
+7.15 Ensure that where the tenant is unable to return to the property then end of tenancy inventory and deposit retention takes this into account:

-Purpose of clause: To ensure the exceptional circumstances event is taken into consideration when determining a breach of tenancy.
+Purpose: To ensure the exceptional circumstances event is taken into consideration when determining a breach of tenancy.

-Guidance: The condition of a property at the end of the tenancy where the tenant has been advised against return, or where they have been unable to return, is unlikely to be to a similar standard in comparison to if they had been able to return.
+Guidance: The condition of a property at the end of the tenancy where the tenant has been advised against return or where they have been unable to return is unlikely to be to a similar standard in comparison to if they had been able to return.
 This is likely to raise end of tenancy costs in some circumstances.
-A provider should recognise that some of these additional costs will not have been as a result of the deliberate action or inaction of the tenant, and should take the circumstances into account when determining which charges, or the portion of the charges, are passed on.
+A provider should recognise some of these additional costs will not have been as a result of the deliberate action or inaction of the tenant and should take the circumstances into account when determining which charges or the portion of the charges that are passed on.

-EC16.
-Ensure that any unused utility cap that results from a lack of occupation is returned to the tenant/s.
+7.16.
+Ensure that any unused utility cap that results from a lack of occupation should be returned to the tenants:

-Purpose of clause: To ensure that neither party profits from the exceptional circumstances event.
+Purpose: To ensure that neither party profits from the exceptional circumstances event.

-Guidance: Where there is a stipulated amount of the money that is paid by tenant/s to cover utility usage and where the lack of occupation has resulted in that amount not being used, the provider should identify any unspent amount and return to the tenant/s.
-The tenant/s should be made aware such a calculation may not be possible until the end of the tenancy and there is not a simple calculation as any underspend could be dependent on such factors as previous over usage and the time of year there was no occupation.
+Guidance: Where there is a stipulated amount of the money that is paid by tenants to cover utility usage and where the lack of occupation has resulted in that amount not being used then the provider should identify any unspent amount and return to the tenant(s).
+The tenant(s) should be made aware such a calculation should not be possible until the end of the tenancy and there is not a simple calculation as any underspend could be dependent on such factors as previous over usage and the time of year there was no occupation.

-EC17.
-Have in place a debt recovery procedure that promotes communication and seeks to avoid escalation and the imposition of additional costs for as long as reasonably practical.
+7.17 Have in place a debt recovery procedure that promotes communication and seeks to avoid escalation and the imposition of additional costs for as long as reasonably practical.

-Purpose of clause: To promote open communication channels between the parties and reduce the risk of dispute escalation.
+Purpose: To promote open communication channels between the parties and reduce the risk of dispute escalation.

 Guidance: Early and open communication is important.
-A provider should request expressions of financial hardship to encourage tenant/s to communicate.
-Ensure it is understood that as the provider you are open to seeking resolution.
-Where responses are not forthcoming, then prior to escalating provide adequate warning to the tenant/ guarantor that stipulates the potential additional charges but provides an opportunity to still engage.
+A provider should request expressions of financial hardship to encourage tenants to communicate.
+Ensure it is understood you are open to seeking resolution.
+Where responses are not forthcoming then prior to escalating provide adequate warning to the tenant/ quarantor that stipulates the potential additional charges but provides an opportunity to still engage.